HD 191939: Three Sub-Neptunes Transiting a Sun-like Star Only 54 pc Away: Introduction

-Here we focus on HD~191939 (TOI~1339, TIC~269701147), a bright ($V=8.97$\,mag, $K=7.18$\,mag), nearby ($d=53.69\pm0.07$\,pc), Sun-like (G8V) star with a radius of $R_{*}=0.945\pm0.021\,R_{\odot}$, a mass of $M_{*}=0.92\pm0.06\,M_{\odot}$, and a temperature of $T_\mathrm{eff}=5400\pm50$\,K. Using \TESS{} data from sectors 15--19, we present the discovery of three sub-Neptune-sized planets around HD~191939 and validate their transit signals with archival optical images, RVs, ground-based photometric follow-up, and high-resolution imaging.
+Here we focus on HD~191939 (TOI~1339, TIC~269701147), a bright ($V=8.97$\,mag, $K=7.18$\,mag), nearby ($d=53.48^{+0.19}_{-0.20}$\,pc), Sun-like (G8 V) star with a radius of $R_{*}=0.945\pm0.021\,R_{\odot}$, a mass of $M_{*}=0.92\pm0.06\,M_{\odot}$, and a temperature of $T_\mathrm{eff}=5400\pm50$\,K. Using \TESS{} data from sectors 15--19, we present the discovery of three sub-Neptune-sized planets around HD~191939 and validate their transit signals with archival optical images, RVs, ground-based photometric follow-up, and high-resolution imaging.
 At a distance of only $54$\,pc, HD~191939 is one of the nearest and brightest multi-transiting planet systems known to date (see \autoref{fig:rs_kmag_vs_dist}).
-Due to the host star's proximity, brightness, and low chromospheric activity, this multi is a prime target for follow-up photometric and spectroscopic studies.
-As we step into the era of the \textit{James Webb Space Telescope} (JWST), HD~191939 will be an excellent candidate for detailed atmospheric characterization as well.
+Due to the host star's proximity, brightness, and low chromospheric activity, this multi is an excellent target for follow-up photometric and spectroscopic studies.
+As we step into the era of the \textit{James Webb Space Telescope} (JWST), HD~191939 is a promising candidate for detailed atmospheric characterization as well.

 This paper is organized as follows.
 Section \ref{sec:observations} presents the \TESS{} photometry and the available optical, photometric, and spectroscopic observations of HD~191939.
 In Section \ref{sec:star_characterization}, we constrain the stellar parameters of HD~191939.
 Section \ref{sec:ruling_out_false_positives} examines multiple false positive scenarios and confirms the planetary nature of the \TESS{} transit signals.
 In Section \ref{sec:analysis}, we describe our transit fitting routine, determine the system's physical and orbital parameters, investigate its dynamical properties, and discuss its prospects for atmospheric characterization.
 Section \ref{sec:discussion} places HD~191939 in the context of known planetary systems and highlights possible research avenues to improve our current knowledge of HD~191939.
 Finally, we summarize our results and present our conclusions in Section \ref{sec:conclusion}.